 You don’t have to “do” anything.
 Our Orientation covers tips and tricks for that first float.
 Floating is usually a passive experience, so the less you “do” the deeper you will relax.
-The first one is a little tricky but it gets easier the more you float.
-Once you learn to relax then usually within ten min. you are on the edge of sleep, in a dreamy but conscious state where time doesn’t seem to exist.
+The first session is a little tricky but it becomes easier the more you float.
+Once you learn to relax, usually within about, ten minutes you are on the edge of sleep, in a dreamy but conscious state where time doesn’t seem to exist.
 Most people just lay back and enjoy just letting go and flowing with wherever the experience takes them.

-However, if you want you can use your time to “actively” direct the experience in the tank..
-For example: prepare for an important meeting, exam or presentation by going through it in your head.
-If you have a regimen where you meditate, pray, do breathing exercises, or anything to help you relax to go to sleep, you may want to take a few moments to do that before you float or at the beginning of your float.
-Our recommendation is that you do your first few floats just concentrating on relaxing and doing “nothing”.
-It is said that you can do accelerated learning in the tank so if you are trying to learn something like a new language we can play that into the tank.
-Truthfully that is the only time I suggest playing any kind of “sound” into the tank.
+However, if you choose to you can use your time to “actively” direct the experience in the tank.
+For example: Prepare for an important meeting, exam or presentation by going through it in your head.
+If you have a regimen where you meditate, pray, do breathing exercises, or anything to help you relax to go to sleep, you may want to take a few moments to do that before you float or at the beginning of your session.
+Our recommendation is that you do your first few floats just concentrating on relaxing and doing “nothing.”
+It is said that you can do accelerated learning in the tank, so if you are trying to learn something, like a new language, we can stream that into the tank.
+That is the only time I suggest playing any kind of sound into the tank.
 You will not have the same experience or “go” to the same place with any kind of “sound” as you will in complete silence.
-SILENCE is recommended.
+Therefore, silence is recommended.

 6. What will it be like for me?

-We don’t know what it will be like for you since it is such an individual experience.
-The most common reports are profound calmness and relaxation, deep concentration and creativity.
-We like to avoid saying too much right before people use the tank, the power of suggestion can be powerful and we don’t want you to be influenced by what someone else has experienced.
-You sure don’t want to miss the experience that is waiting for YOU.
-Not only will your float be different for you than it is for anyone else, you’ll probably find that can be different each time you float depending on what is going on in your life.
+We don’t know what it will be like for you personally.
+The most common affects reported are that you may experience profound calmness and relaxation, deep concentration and creativity.
+We like to avoid saying too much right before you use the tank.
+The power of suggestion may influence how you benefit from the session.
+You want to maximize the experience that is awaiting you.
+Not only will your float be different for you than it is for anyone else, you could find it may be different each time you float, depending on what is going on in your life.

-Some people have a harder time relaxing than others.
-For some people with meditation experience it is easier to achieve total relaxation.
+Some people may have a more difficult time relaxing than others.
+For those with meditation experience it is easier to achieve total relaxation.
 Don’t expect to relax fully right away.
-Some people get stressed because they think they are taking too long to relax.
-It takes at LEAST 20 minutes, for ALL of your muscles to relax simultaneously.
-That is why we give you the second float free.
-The experience feels more familiar so you relax much quicker on subsequent floats.
+Others become stressed because they think they are taking too long to relax.
+It takes at least twenty minutes for all of your muscles to relax simultaneously.
+That is why your second float is free.
+The experience feels more familiar to you so you tend to relax more quickly on subsequent floats.
 Most people need three float sessions relatively close together before they can really let go.
 After that you start feeling like a floating “pro”.

 7. Is there a right way to float?

 No. Each person should find whatever position is comfortable for him or herself.
-We cover a lot of suggestions and why during our orientation.
-You can float with your head at either end of the tank but beware, the end with the door sometimes gets condensation and could drip on your face.
-The top of the tank has heating elements to prevent this.
+We offer numerous suggestions during our orientation as to why there is no right way or wrong way to float.
+You can float with your head at either end of the tank.
+However, the end with the door sometimes accumulates condensation and could drip on your face.
+The ceiling of the tank has heating elements to help prevent this from occuring.

 8. Do people get scared or claustrophobic in the float tank?

 Not usually.
 When you float you are in complete control of getting in and out of the tank.
 Once people realize that the water is not even as deep as your bathtub and it really isn’t confining, you can sit up and move around.
-You can enter or exit whenever you want.
+You can enter or exit whenever you desire.
 The door has no latches, is very light weight and can be pushed open with just a finger or two.
-You won’t have great results in the tank unless you are relaxed, so we help you do what ever it takes to get you relaxed.
-If in fact you truly are claustrophobic and still want to learn to float, talk to us about it.
+To achieve your best results in the tank you should be as relaxed as possible.
+We make every effort to help you reach that state.
+If, in fact, you truly are claustrophobic and still want to learn to float, talk to us about it.
 We have helped several people through their claustrophobia.
-Even a girl who can’t get on elevators!
-If you try and just can’t hand it at all and get out in the first 15-20 min. we won’t charge you…so you have nothing to lose to give it a try.
-And a LOT to gain if you can work it out.
+Even a girl who couldn’t ride elevators was surprised to enjoy her first full hour in the tank.
+If you try but must exit tank within upto 15-20 minutes you will not be charged for the session.
+You have nothing to lose by giving it a try.
+And much to gain if you can work it out.

 9. Do you wear anything in the float tank?

-Most people don’t wear anything.
+Most people wear nothing.
 Anything you wear will get very heavy with the salt solution and press against your body, becoming a distraction.
 The room is very private and you step right into the shower from the tank.

 10. Do people sleep in the float tank?

-Yes, some people fall asleep in the tank, and some people use the tank for sleeping.
+Yes, some people fall asleep in the tank, and others use the tank for just that purpose.
 They usually report a very restful rejuvenating sleep.
-Because of the high density of the water, sleeping in the tank is very safe.
-You do not get the urge to roll over because there are no pressure points, and even if you did, the salty water in your mouth, nose and eyes would wake you up immediately.
-Many times even if you don’t actually fall asleep you get to a point that is so relaxed you loose track of time and space and aren’t even sure if you fell asleep or not.
-THAT actually is the best place to be!!
+You are unlikely to get the urge to roll over because there are no pressure points.
+If you did roll over, the salty water in your mouth, nose and eyes would wake you up immediately.
+Many times, even if you don’t actually fall asleep you reach a point that is so relaxed you loose track of time and space.
+Sometimes you may not even be sure if you fell asleep or not.
+That is actually the best place to be.
 If you really don’t want to fall asleep in the tank, do your best to come as well rested as you can.

-11. What effect does the Epsom salt water have on my skin and hair?
+11. How does the Epsom salt water affect my skin and hair?

-The Epsom salt solution has many beneficial properties to the skin.
+The Epsom salt solution has many beneficial properties for the skin.
 We have no information on the effects of salt on hair.
-You thoroughly wash and rinse the salt from your hair and body when you leave the tank.
+You thoroughly wash and rinse the salt from your hair and body after you exit the tank.
 We have not found a good way to keep hair dry while floating.